emsche/Text-Mining-Team-Work/README.md

 ## A tentative list of milestones for the project
 tasks:
-finding a database of conversations annotated/tagged for intents;
+finding a database of conversations annotating it for intents (emma);
 adding our own addiction specific intents;
-adding our own addiction specific conversational pieces by writing and tagging them ourselves with reference to online; forums or finding a database, hopefully  (kinaida and emma);
+adding our own addiction specific conversational pieces by writing and tagging them ourselves with reference to online forums or finding a database, hopefully  (kinaida and emma);
-devising and implementing a preprocessing pipeline;
+devising and implementing a preprocessing pipeline (kinaida);
 devising and coding contexts (time of the year, time of day, what's been said before, holidays coming up,...) and states (unchanging information about the patient: time spend sober, birthday/age, likes/dislikes,...);
 machine learning of probabilities for tags;
 writing and tagging creative answers implementing the mantras (kinaida and emma);